Mars Is In Libra, So Chill Out (For Now)

-No matter how many years removed you are from school, the fall always feels like a particularly studious season.
-And this year, Mars' move from orderly Virgo into diplomatic, lawyerly Libra, where it will remain from September 14 to October 30, will add to the quietly productive air of autumn.
+No matter what kind of restrictions you're under, this time of the season always feels like a particularly productive time.
+And this year, Mars' move from orderly Virgo into diplomatic, lawyerly Libra, where it will remain from 14th September to 30th October, will add to the quietly productive air of spring.

 Advertisement

-Besides Mars and Venus vibing out, there are a couple more aspects to look our for during Mars' almost-two-month stay in Libra, both good and bad, according to Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power.
-"Mars will form an opportune trine with Saturn in Aquarius [on September 25]," she says.
+Besides Mars and Venus vibing out, there are a couple more aspects to look out for during Mars' almost-two-month stay in Libra, both good and bad, according to Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power.
+"Mars will form an opportune trine with Saturn in Aquarius [on 25th September]," she says.
 "This is one of the best aspects for planning, and could bring us recognition for earlier efforts on long-term goals."

 Advertisement